krynju/dtable_benchmarks/blogpost.md

 In the first benchmark we're performing a simple `map` operation across the full table.

 At first glance it's clear that the overhead coming from the partitioning and parallelization present in the `DTable` and `Dask` is not paying off in this benchmark.
-The `DataFrames.jl` package is leading here with the `DTable` being on average ~2 times slower.
+The `DataFrames.jl` package is leading here with the `DTable` being on average ~2.5 times slower.

-At the lower chunksize of `10^6` the `DTable` seems to be scaling better by leveraging the additional parallelization better than its competitor, which isn't greatly affected by that parameter.
-Overall the `DTable` managed to be ~5 times faster on average than `Dask` across all the tested configurations.
+At the lower chunksize of `10^6` the `DTable` is scaling better by leveraging the additional parallelization better than its competitor, which isn't greatly affected by that parameter.
+Overall the `DTable` managed to be ~4.5 times faster on average than `Dask` across all the tested configurations.

 DTable command: `map(row -> (r = row.a1 + 1,), d)`